 - Your principal place of residence is in the United States

 - You must have had a net profit for the time in question

 Note that if you’re in a partnership, you are still eligible for PPP, but you should not submit a separate application for yourself as a self-employed individual.
-Instead, you’ll file a single application for the company with the income of each partner reported as a payroll expense.
+Instead, you’ll file a single application for the company with each partner’s income reported as a payroll expense.
 This is meant to cut down on the volume of applications and eliminate confusion regarding which companies and partners have applied.

-Be aware that applying for a PPP to cover self-employment income may complicate your application for state-level unemployment insurance, so make sure you take a look at those guidelines to ensure you’re maximizing your eligibility.
+Be aware that applying for a PPP to cover self-employment income may complicate your application for state-level unemployment insurance.
+Make sure you take a look at those guidelines to ensure you’re maximizing your eligibility.

 How Much Money Can I Apply For?

 Here’s how the interim final rule says to calculate the maximum amount you can apply for:

 - On line 31 of your 2019 IRS Form 1040 Schedule C, you’ll find your net profit.
 If it’s over $100,000, reduce it to $100,000.
 If the number is zero or less, you’re not eligible.